opencog/opencog/README.md

 Besides the above package, I haven't pull all of my work in opencog side into the opencog master repository.
 So you have to add these files in src/opencog/ as the following procedure:

+(2015-06-30)We are changing the TimeServer.* to make it enable to save multiple timedomain (ex.ROS time/Minecraft World time..) at the same time.
+That's not finished so don't put them into opencog/spacetime now.

 1.put the classserver.pxd in atomspace/opencog/cython/opencog.
 It's for updating the atom types after adding spacetime module.

 2.build the atomspace